team751/2013RobotCode/IE Regional.md

 * One thread, using a java.util.Timer, that runs 2 times per second.
 When it runs, it asks each of the six drivetrain Jaguars to provide its internal temperature.
 It then sends these temperatures, along with other temperatures from other temperature sensors connected to analog inputs, to the dashboard.
 * Two threads that control the speed of the wheels in the disk shooting mechanism.
 Each of these threads runs the same code, but operates on a different encoder (for sensing speed) and a different Jaguar (for setting motor power).
 Each runs [this code](https://github.com/team751/2013RobotCode/blob/master/src/org/team751/speedcontrol/TakeBackHalfSpeedController.java), in which runSpeedControl() is called frequently.
 It is called from [the run() method of the superclass](https://github.com/team751/2013RobotCode/blob/master/src/org/team751/speedcontrol/ThreadedSpeedController.java#L73).

+SmartDashboard data is sent from two places:
+ * [The DashboardInterface](https://github.com/team751/2013RobotCode/blob/ca82817f40e3b0b0271eeb8c48971b952fab2121/src/org/team751/util/DashboardInterface.java) gets information from the other subsystems (excluding the drivetrain) and sends it to the dashboard.
+The update() method is called from autonomousPeriodic(), disabledPeriodic(), and teleopPeriodic().
+* The drivetrain monitor thread, described above, sends data from the drivetrain 2 times per second.

 (Question: Are the CANJaguar APIs, or any other APIs in WPIlib, thread-safe?)